utcoupe/coupe18/ROS/utcoupe_ws/src/memory_map/README.md

 ### Setting a value

-For now, one SET request can only set one specific value at a time.
-It will soon support replacing multiple values inside a dict, or even automatic modifications based on filters (e.g. change the color of all blue balls).
+The SET service allows you to change multiple values at a time of a same dict (that dosn't have any sub-dict inside as a value).

-Use the same request path structure as the GET service.
-The last key you indicate will be the one replaced by your `new_value`.
-Trying to set a new value to an entire dict will return an error (for now).
+Use the same request path structure as the GET service, except you must put `=new_value_here` after each attribute in your path.
+An example of a valid path would be `/objects/cube_13/position/x=0.42,y=0.84`, wich will change the specified values and leave the others untouched.
+Trying to set a new value to an entire dict will return an error (for now, TODO needed ?).

+__Note__ : A protection has been set that does not allow you to create new keys in the dicts.
+TODO Remove it ?

 # Topics